miki-przygoda/ProjectJulia-Public/README.md

 - 🤖 OpenAI API support
 - 🧪 Designed for public use, customization, and clean command logic

+## ⏲️ Future Features

+- 📼 Live changes to what AI model is used `!switch`
+- 🤖 Anthropic API support

 ## 📦 Requirements

 - Python 3.8 or higher
 - `disnake==2.10.1`
 - `python-dotenv==1.0.0`
 - `openai` (for OpenAI integration)
+- `anthropic` (for Anthropic integration)

 Install dependencies with: